hay/wdreconcile/README.md

 Jewish Historical Museum
 ```

 By default `wbsearch.py` uses the `wdsearch` reconciler.
-By default it gives you back the very first result from the the `wbsearchentities` Wikidata API.
+This gives you back the very first result from the the `wbsearchentities` Wikidata API.
 This is the same as what you get when using the autocomplete field on the website.
 You **need** to specify a language in ISO-code form (e.g. `en`)

 ```bash
 poetry run wdreconcile -i museums.txt -o museums.csv -l en